-As the Royal Commission continues to highlight the extent of child abuse that has occurred in institutions, most notably those run by the Government and religious organisations, the survivors of this abuse are turning to the law to assist them in their search for justice, reparation and hopefully some closure.
+As the Royal Commission continues to highlight the extent of child abuse that has occurred in institutions, the survivors of this abuse are turning to the law to assist them in their search for justice, reparation and hopefully some closure.

 For many, this approach to a lawyer will be the first time they have disclosed the abuse, and they are relieved and grateful to discover the lawyer is prepared to not only consider their claim but is also prepared to act on a no win no fee basis.
 But, before signing a cost agreement with a law firm it is vital that survivors take the time to consider the implications of the agreement they are signing up to.